jake-lukasik/NASCAR-Race-Predictions/README.md

 - Factor in qualifying position and starting grid.

-- Extend to multiple tracks across the season.
+- Implement web crawling to pull statistics from the sources.

+- Add better post race evaluation visualizations and error calculation.

 - Add GUI dashboard (once a good base of tracks has been added).

+- ~~Extend to multiple tracks across the season.~~

 - ~~Factor in non track-exclusive driver statistics~~